BrAtUkA/ColorView/README.md

 # ColorView
-a simple copilot test with a color preview web page : ) went way better than expected.
-Also the plan was to use nothing but js for the site.
+a simple copilot test with a color preview web page : ) the goal was to use nothing but js for the site.

 ## HEX Color View